aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: The range of the spell increases by 30ft for every extra MP die above 3 in the spell.

-**Global**: The spell is cast on a locus, (centered on a square).
+**Global**: The spell is cast on a locus, (centred on a square).
 All spells within 1200ft of this locus are visible to all entities in range of the spell (as long as they have sight).

 ___
 ### Slumber